Awadesh365/CodeElegance/README.md

 - **Submit Feedback:** Have an idea for a feature or encountered a bug?
 [Submit an issue](https://github.com/Awadesh365/Online_code_editor/issues) on GitHub to let us know!

-- **Spread the Word:** Help us grow our community by sharing Online Code Editor with your friends, colleagues, and social networks.
+- **Spread the Word:** Help us grow our community by sharing CodeElegance with your friends, colleagues, and social networks.

-Thank you for your interest in Online Code Editor.
+Thank you for your interest in CodeElegance.
 Together, we can empower developers and learners everywhere with accessible and innovative coding tools.